-November 22, 2015, marked the completion of eight full years of continuous monitoring of PM10, BC, and meteorology at the two monitoring locations.
+November 22, 2016, marked the completion of nine full years of continuous monitoring of PM10, BC, and meteorology at the two main monitoring locations.
 Data capture rates and the quality of the captured data have generally been very high.
 A few discrete events have interrupted data capture at one or both sites; for example, the Sayre Fire in late 2008 took out power at the Landfill monitoring site for several weeks.
-In addition, equipment upgrades in 2010 caused some loss of data because instruments were temporarily removed.
-Even with these interruptions, however, data completeness statistics for the eight years indicate average data capture rates of approximately 95% at the Landfill site and approximately 97% at the Community site (see Section 2).
-On average, less than 3% of all captured data were judged as invalid.
+In addition, monitoring equipment upgrades in 2010 caused some loss of data because instruments were temporarily removed.
+There was significant loss of PM10 data during the fourth quarter of Year 9 because the BAM instruments were removed from the field and sent to the manufacturer for maintenance.
+This is the first time this project has experienced such a large period of data loss.
+Even with these interruptions, however, data completeness statistics for the nine years indicate average data capture rates of approximately 96% at the Landfill site and approximately 97% at the Community site (see Section 2).
+On average, less than 6% of all captured data at the Landfill and Community sites were judged as invalid.